 Waterproof & Walking Socks Guide

-There are few things worse than cold, wet feet when you’re hiking.
+There are few things worse than cold and damp feet when you’re hiking.
 Not only is it uncomfortable, but it can also be potentially dangerous if the weather is particularly cold.
 More than that, having the right walking socks help when buying your hiking boots.

-So, Winfields has come up with the complete guide to walking and waterproof socks to ensure your feet stay warm and dry for any outdoor activity.
-We’ll explain why there’s a lot more to socks than you think, they’re just as important as any other piece of clothing.
+So, we’ve come up with a complete guide to walking and waterproof socks to ensure your feet stay warm and dry for any outdoor activity.
+We’ll explain why there’s a lot more to socks than you think, and why they’re just as important as any other piece of clothing.

 Read on to find out more about walking and waterproof socks…